brown-band/website/pages/scripts/1997-1998/fall/uri.md

 We might not be done, but we sure are finished.

-:sd[Bands form a big huge banjo on the field, play "tutti" section]
+:sd[Bands form a big huge banjo on the field, play “tutti” section]

 Wait, that sounded a little off, you might want to tune your G string.